vizdotlife/vizdotlife.github.io/_pages/the-straw-family.md

 image: '/images/the-straw-family/TheStrawFamily_7.jpg'
 ---

 "The Straw Family" collection is coming soon to the Cardano blockchain!
-The first series is themed around Halloween and music for unique straw scarecrow characters.
+The collection is themed around Halloween and music for unique straw scarecrow characters.
 For most recent info and updates on the upcoming launch you can either hop into my [Discord server](https://discord.gg/H3pzcetN) or visit my [Twitter](https://twitter.com/vizdotlife).

 ### Straw Family 001
 ![](/images/the-straw-family/1.jpg)